ricsanfre/pi-cluster/docs/_docs/vault.md

 [HashiCorp Vault](https://www.vaultproject.io/) is used as Secret Management solution for Raspberry PI cluster.
 All cluster secrets (users, passwords, api tokens, etc) will be securely encrypted and stored in Vault.

-Vault will be deployed as a external service, not running as a Kuberentes service, so it can be used by GitOps solution, ArgoCD/FluxCD, to deploy automatically all cluster services.
+Vault will be deployed as an external service, not running as a Kubernetes service, so it can be used by GitOps solution, ArgoCD/FluxCD, to deploy automatically all cluster services.

-Vault could be installed as Kuberentes service, deploying it using an official Helm Chart or a community operator like [Banzai Bank-Vault](https://banzaicloud.com/products/bank-vaults/).
+Vault could be installed as Kubernetes service, deploying it using an official Helm Chart or a community operator like [Banzai Bank-Vault](https://banzaicloud.com/products/bank-vaults/).

-Installing Vault as Kubernetes service will drive us to a chicken/egg situation if we want to use Vault as only source of secrets/credentials for all Kuberentes services deployed.
-Vault requires to have Block storage solution (Longhorn) deployed first since its POD needs Perstistent Volumes, and to install Longhorn, a few secrets need to be provided to configure its backup (Minio credentials).
+Installing Vault as Kubernetes service will drive us to a chicken/egg situation if we want to use Vault as only source of secrets/credentials for all Kubernetes services deployed.
+Vault requires to have Block storage solution (Longhorn) deployed first since its POD needs Persistent Volumes, and to install Longhorn, a few secrets need to be provided to configure its backup (Minio credentials).

 [External Secrets Operator](https://external-secrets.io/) will be used to automatically generate the Kubernetes Secrets from Vault data that is needed to deploy the different services using FluxCD/ArgoCD.